We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 When your dog is diagnosed with pancreatitis, your veterinarian will provide you with information on how to keep your dog comfortable.
 Here are a few of the steps that you can take to keep your pup comfortable while they recover.

-Dog being hugged. | The Pampered Pup
+Dog being hugged.

 • After they receive their diagnosis, do not give your dog water or feed them for 24 hours.
-You want to make sure that his symptoms have subsided before he infests anything.
+You want to make sure that his symptoms have subsided before he ingests anything.
 This will allow their pancreas to rest as well as prevent inflammation from spreading to other organs in the body.*

 • Muscle tightness is also a symptom that dogs with pancreatitis can suffer from.
 If you have a chiropractor that treats dogs, he will be able to reduce the pain your dog is feeling and make him more comfortable.
 However, this isn’t something we would do during a pancreatitis flare-up, as your dog would be in too much pain to tolerate it.
 Wait until the flare-up has subsided so your dog can be as comfortable as possible during the treatment.

-• After your pup stops vomiting, serving them smaller frequent meals throughout the day will also help them recover.
+• After your pup stops vomiting, serving them smaller frequent meals throughout the day will help them recover.
 Eating smaller portions will make their food easy to digest instead of giving them a large meal once a day.
 This will prevent the production and release of too many digestive enzymes and will thus reduce inflammation.

 • Watch your dog carefully as he recovers.
-Since pancreatitis can be fatal, you want to keep an eye out for symptoms that are getting worse and that should be reported immediately reported to your veterinarian.
+Since pancreatitis can be fatal, you want to keep an eye out for symptoms that are getting worse and that should be reported immediately to your veterinarian.
 Always be ready to take your dog to the emergency vet if it is needed.

 Best Dog Food for a Dog with Pancreatitis

 • Make sure that you are feeding your dog whole and fresh healthy food that is easy for his digestive system to process.
 Foods like kibble that has lots of fat or human foods that have complex carbohydrates need to be avoided since they are hard to digest and can cause your dog health problems.
 If you want to cook your own food for your dog, using ingredients like rice, cooked chicken breast, egg whites, barley, and cooked vegetables is good since they are low in fat and are very nutritious.
-If your dog is not sensitive to dairy, feeding them small amounts of low fat cottage cheese could incorporate a lot of protein into their diet and add some moisture to their diet.
+If your dog is not sensitive to dairy, feeding them small amounts of low-fat cottage cheese could incorporate a lot of protein into their diet and add some moisture to their diet.

 FAQs